 - Attack from different angles if you can involve several people.

-- During your attack make as much noise as you can to help other people know where the shooter is.
+- During your attack, make as much noise as possible to help other people know where the shooter is.

 In this scenario, your biggest asset is unpredictability, focused aggression, and full force action.

 The weakest places of the shooter are his vision and the trigger of the gun.